 Technically this makes the list 11, but I always like to add a good resource when I find them.

-They have collected a wide range of free project management templates that you can download for free or with a voluntary donation.
+They have collected a wide range of templates that you can download for free or with a voluntary donation.
 There is everything from a change request form to a procurement plan.